Last Updated on

 Learn more in the next few details.

-What are CPU Threads or Processors Threads?
+What is CPU Threads or Processors Threads?

 You can check threads in Windows 7 by pressing Ctrl+Alt+Delete > Task manager > Process